An Introduction to Satellite Wi-Fi: How It Works and Its Benefits

 This complexity introduces a higher natural latency, as data must travel vast distances between the Earth and orbiting satellites.
 Even at the speed of light, this journey adds a noticeable delay compared to cable or fiber-optic networks.
 For real-time applications like video conferencing or online gaming, this can manifest as lag.

 However, remarkable strides in satellite tech are addressing these latency challenges.
-Next-generation geostationary satellites, positioned at higher altitudes, aim to decrease latency and improve overall connectivity stability.
+Companies like Hughesnet, Viasat, and Starlink are using Next-generation geostationary satellites, positioned at higher altitudes, aim to decrease latency and improve overall connectivity stability.
 Although these improvements are ongoing, latency remains inherent to satellite internet due to the physics involved.

 Weather can also impact the dependability of a satellite connection.
 Heavy rain, snow, or dense cloud cover can interfere with the signal, leading to temporary service degradation or outages.
 This phenomena, known as rain fade, occurs due to moisture absorbing and scattering the satellite signal.